f-droid/fdroid-website/_docs/How_to_Help.md

 not included, or if it needs updating or improving, follow [these instructions](https://hosted.weblate.org/engage/f-droid/).

-The web site, this wiki , and app descriptions are not covered yet, but will be included in the same system at a later date.
+The web site and some app descriptions (if the original developer does not supply their own description) can also be translated through Weblate.

 There's a
 [dedicated forum section](https://forum.f-droid.org/c/translation)